M507/Ansible-SOS-Agents-Installation-On-Clients/README.md

 ## SOS-Agents-Installation-On-Clients

-This playbook configures rsyslog and installs Osquery Fleet launcher.
+This playbook configures and deploys rsyslog, Wazuh, Kolide Fleet launcher, OSquery, and Winlogbeat.

 ## Steps to use:
 - Change sos_server variable in var.yml.